-Take care when closing the instrument lid, ensuring hands are kept clear to avoid injury.
+Take care when closing the processing module lid, ensuring hands are kept clear to avoid injury.

-During operation the main robot, the aspirating probe, syringe pumps and bulk fluid robots (BOND) can move without warning and with a speed that can cause injury.
+During operation the main robot, the aspirating probe, syringe pumps and bulk fluid robots (BOND-III) can move without warning and with a speed that can cause injury.

-- Do not attempt to open the instrument lid while a run is in progress. - Do not attempt to by-pass the interlocks that stop instrument operation when the lid is opened. - Ensure syringe pump covers are in place during operation.
+- Do not attempt to open the processing module lid while a run is in progress. - Do not attempt to by-pass the interlocks that prevent operation of the processing module when the lid is opened. - Ensure syringe pump covers are in place during operation.

 Avoid contact with slide staining assemblies and their surrounds.
-These may be very hot and cause severe burns.
+These may be hot and cause severe burns.
 Allow twenty minutes after the cessation of operation for the slide staining assemblies and their surrounds to cool.

 Contact customer support to relocate the processing module over a large distance or to transport for repair or disposal.
-The processing module is very heavy and is not designed to be moved by the user.
+The processing module is heavy and is not designed to be moved by a single user.